Show Me the Monet (painting): Criticism

 There has been limited criticism to the painting Show Me the Monet.
 There is initial criticism to the works perception and then a secondary criticism to the high selling price of the painting.

 The initial criticism of the work pertains to Banksy’s continual discussion of socio-political issues that pertain to a cliché of the progressive left.
 The main centric criticism concerns that Banksy’s use of imagery and ideas are repetitive and uninteresting.
 Specifically with Show Me the Monet these criticisms specially relate to Banksy’s exploration of capitalism as a social exploiter or Monet’s masterful fine art is state or inaccessible to contemporary audiences.
 Show me the Monet was criticised to be “schoolboy stuff” lacking conceptual range and ambiguity, nothing more than a one liner.

 A secondary criticism of the work is surrounding the conceptuality of the work and then the eventual high selling price of the painting.
 The auction of the work presented to be a point of criticism of the artworks statement when presented in conjunction with the sale price.
 As the painting deals with themes of capitalism and consumerism.
 There was question as to if the exurbian sale price undermined the message and concept of the work.
 The critique centres around the idea due to the high selling price the initial message of the work is overshadowed.
 Due to the themes of the painting the high auction price of the work invalidates the criticisms presented by Banksy.
 Moreover there is thought to be a mocking by the elite art buyers towards Banksy as their purchase shows little care towards the social message his work contains.
 The criticism of Show me the Monet is further extended to Banksy’s purchasable body of work; centred on the idea that while Banksy’s work continues to have monetary value his message would become “lost in the noise”.

 This criticism was soon dismissed as it conversely added to the meaning.
-Art dealer Michael Reid confirmed the sale prices addition to the painting meaning.
-Reid states that Banksy’s success comes from is “inversion of popular culture” as the expensive of the upper class and high culture.
+Art dealer Michael Reid confirmed the sale prices addition to the painting's meaning.
+Reid states that Banksy’s success comes from his “inversion of popular culture” at the expense of the upper class and high culture.
 The financial success at a public auction will also deeply cement the artwork into a cultural and art historical landscape.